Independence questions in a finite axiom-schematization of first-order logic: Introduction

 The scheme \texttt{spec} implies \texttt{modalD} over \texttt{propcalc} (defined below).

 We define the following subsystems of \texttt{TMM}:

+The notions of completeness and independence, recalled in Section~\ref{sec:formal}, are relative to schemes and proofs at the scheme level; the notions of object-completeness and object-independence are relative to the instances at the object level of these schemes, and proofs between them.

 The system \texttt{T} was proved to be object-complete by Tarski~\cite{tarski} and object-independent by Kalish--Montague~\cite{km}.
 The system \texttt{TMM} was proved to be complete by Megill~\cite{megill}.
-The question of independence of its axiom schemes is still open, and the main new result in this article is a step in that direction.
+The question of independence of its axiom schemes is still open, and the main new results in this article are steps in that direction.

-Namely, we adapt Kalish--Montague's and Monk's proofs of independence (and in some cases provide new proofs)\footnote{The proof of the independence of the rule of generalization is new, and for the axioms of propositional calculus, one truth table is new and the others are classical.} to prove the independence of the axiom schemes of $\texttt{T} \setminus \{\texttt{ALLdistr}\}$ and of~\texttt{subst} in~\texttt{TMM}.
-Using new notions of ``supertruth\rlap{,}'' we prove the independence of~\texttt{ALLcomm} in $\texttt{TMM} \setminus \{\texttt{spec}, \texttt{ALLeq}\}$ (Proposition~\ref{prop:ALLcomm}) and of~\texttt{spec} and~\texttt{ALLeq} from $\texttt{TMM} \setminus \{\texttt{spec}, \texttt{ALLeq}\}$ (Proposition~\ref{prop:ALLeq}).
-The remaining open questions are the independence of these three axiom schemes in the whole axiom system, as well as the independence of \texttt{ALLdistr}, \texttt{modal5}, and \texttt{genEq} in~\texttt{TMM}.
+Namely, we build on Kalish--Montague's and Monk's proofs of independence (and in several cases provide new proofs)\footnote{The proof of the independence of the rule of generalization is new, and for the axioms of propositional calculus, one truth table is new and the others are classical.} to prove the independence of the axiom schemes of~\texttt{T} and of~\texttt{subst} and~\texttt{modal5} in~\texttt{TMM}.\footnote{ With some restrictions detailed in the text for the axiom schemes of the equality bloc.} Using new notions of ``supertruth\rlap{,}'' we prove the independence of~\texttt{ALLcomm} in $\texttt{TMM} \setminus \{\texttt{spec}, \texttt{ALLeq}\}$ (Proposition~\ref{prop:ALLcomm}), of~\texttt{ALLeq} in $\texttt{TMM} \setminus \{\texttt{spec}\}$ (Proposition~\ref{prop:ALLeq}), and of~\texttt{spec} in~\texttt{TMM} (Proposition~\ref{prop:spec}).
+The remaining open questions are the independence of the latter three axiom schemes in~\texttt{TMM}, as well as of~\texttt{genEq}.

-\begin{remark} A fundamental insight of Tarski, which makes these systems with weaker metalogic work, is that if $x$ and $y$ are disjoint (that is, the variables substituted for $x$ and for $y$ should be distinct), then the formula $\forall x (x \equiv y \to \phi)$, which we denote by $[y/x]\phi$, is equivalent to the result of the proper substitution of $y$ for $x$ in $\phi$.
-With this notation, the scheme \texttt{subst} can be written $[y/x](\phi \to [y/x]\phi), \DV(x,y), \DV(y,\phi)$. \end{remark}
+\begin{remark} A fundamental insight of Tarski, which makes these systems with weaker metalogic work, is that if~$x$ and~$y$ are disjoint (that is, the variables substituted for~$x$ and for~$y$ should be distinct), then the formula $\forall x (x \equiv y \to \phi)$, which we denote by $[y/x]\phi$, is equivalent to the result of the proper substitution of~$y$ for~$x$ in~$\phi$.
+With this notation, the scheme \texttt{subst} can be written $[y/x](\phi \to [y/x]\phi), \DV(x, y), \DV(y, \phi)$. \end{remark}